higgintop/mood_music/README.md

 # Project Vision
 This is a simple command line program written in Ruby.
-A user can input their mood and the program will recommend a song based on the mood category.
+The program will recommend a song based on the mood category they choose.

 # Features

 ## Adding a song recommendation
-User is prompted with questions - to which they can type in their answer

 ```
   > ./mood_music manage
   1. Add song recommendation